camarman/linux-command-line/fedora_installation_guide/fedora_installation_base.md

     Secure Boot   [Disabled]
     USB Boot      [Enabled]

-> IMPORTANT :exclamation: :Disabling the Secure Boot is optional.
+> :exclamation:IMPORTANT:Disabling the Secure Boot is optional.
 However, it is kind of complicated to maintain Linux distributions where the Secure Boot is enabled.
 You might encounter many errors during the update/upgrade procedures.
 The safest way to use any Linux distribution (which includes Fedora) is to disable the Secure Boot.

 ### Fedora Media Writer (FMW)